Superformula/flutter_test/README.md

 This take home test aims to evaluate your skills in building a Flutter application.
 We are looking for a well-structured and well-tested application that demonstrates your knowledge of Flutter and the Dart language.

-We are not looking for pixel perfect designs, but we are looking for a well-structured application that demonstrates your skills and best practices developing a flutter aplication.
+We are not looking for pixel perfect designs, but we are looking for a well-structured application that demonstrates your skills and best practices developing a flutter application.
 We know there are many ways to solve a problem, and we are interested in seeing how you approach this one.
 If you have any questions, please don't hesitate to ask.

 Things we'll be looking on your submission:
-- App structure for scallability
+- App structure for scalability
 - Error and optional (?) handling
 - Widget tree optimization
 - State management
 - Test coverage

+Think of the app you'll be building as the final product, do not over engineer it for possible future features, but do not under engineer it either.
+We are looking for a balance.
+We want that the functionalities that you implement are well thought out and implemented.

+As an example, for the favorites feature you can simply use SharedPreferences, you don't need to use a complex database solution, but we're looking for a solid shared preferences implementation.

 Be sure to read **all** of this document carefully, and follow the guidelines within.